Spectacular sunset views at The Oasis on Lake Travis

 Museums and More

 Learn the fascinating story of the Lone Star State at the Bullock Texas State History Museum, brimming with exhibits, artifacts and a can’t-miss IMAX experience.
-The Blanton Museum on the University of Texas campus is an art-lover’s dream, featuring more than 18,000 pieces of European, American and Latin American works of art.
+The Blanton Museum on the University of Texas campus is an art-lover’s dream, featuring more than 21,000 objects of European, American and Latin American art.
 Stop at the visitor center at the Texas State Capitol and take a free, guided tour of the massive building.
 At 92 meters tall, this National Historic Landmark is actually taller than the U.S. Capitol in Washington, D.C.

 Austin is home to the largest urban bat colony in North America, with about 1.5 million bats at peak bat-watching season.